johneatmon/www/src/pages/about/index.md

 ## Colophon

 This website is built with [Astro](https://astro.build/), a dash of CSS, and a hint of JavaScript.
 If you're curious about the Astro integrations I used for this site, you can check out [the project on GitHub](https://github.com/jmaeat/www#readme).
 This site is hosted for free by [Netlify](https://www.netlify.com/).
-There are no trackers or ads on this site — rejoice!
+This site is tracked with [Plausible Analytics](https://plausible.io/jmae.xyz), a privacy-friendly alternative to Google Analytics.

 This site is typeset in [Gambetta](https://www.fontshare.com/fonts/gambetta) by Indian Type Foundry.